javier-l0pez/WorkOutTracker/README.md

 ## Technologies

 Native Android with Java.
 Firebase and realtime database for login and storage of workouts.
+Also Firebase Storage to store workout pictures.

 ## Mockup